Learning Outcomes

 In a criminal case, evidence of the defendant’s prior bad act is admitted to show motive, but not to prove character.
 The defense requests a limiting instruction.
 What must the judge do?

-Answer: The judge must instruct the jury to consider the evidence only for the purpose of showing motive, not as proof of the defendant’s character or propensity to commit the crime.
+The judge must give a limiting instruction directing the jury to consider the evidence only for the permissible purpose of showing motive, not as proof of the defendant’s character or propensity to commit the crime.
+Failure to give the instruction after a proper request would be error.

 Exam Warning